How to Earn Your ABR®

 Benchmark 4: Active Status

-Maintain active and good membership status in the Real Estate Buyer’s Agent Council (REBAC) and the National Association of REALTORS®.
+Maintain active and good membership status with the Center for REALTOR® Development (CRD) and the National Association of REALTORS® (NAR).

 Apply for your ABR®